Local Professional Learning Opportunities

 - Description: Participants will be able to describe and analyze communication needs, design strategies to facilitate intervention, and demonstrate an understanding of various communication interventions for students with Autism Spectrum Disorders; including AAC/AT.
 Participants will understand the importance of transition planning for students with ASD.

-- Meetings: The first virtual meeting will be October 29, 2025 at 5:00PM.
+- Meetings: The first virtual meeting will be October 27, 2026 at 5:00PM.
 Participants will receive instructions the week prior.

-- Link to Register: Click Here
+- Link to Register: Coming Soon

-- Deadline to Register: September 26, 2025
+- Deadline to Register: September 26, 2026

 Applied Behavior Analysis and Positive Behavior Supports for Students with Autism Spectrum Disorders with Field Experience